-- > Consignment Reference Number - Material Type(s) and EWC Code(s) - > Company Name and Address of Site of Origin - > Trade Name and Collection Permit Ref. of Waste Carrier - > Trade Name and Licence Ref. of Destination Facility - > Date and Time of Waste Dispatch - > Registration no. of Waste Carrier vehicle - > Weight of Material - Signature of Confirmation of Dispatch detail
+- Consignment Reference Number

+- Material Type(s) and EWC Code(s)

+- Company Name and Address of Site of Origin

+- Trade Name and Collection Permit Ref. of Waste Carrier

+- Trade Name and Licence Ref. of Destination Facility

+- Date and Time of Waste Dispatch

+- Registration no. of Waste Carrier vehicle

+- Weight of Material

+- Signature of Confirmation of Dispatch detail

-- > Date and Time of Waste Arrival at Destination - > Site Address of Destination Facility
+- Date and Time of Waste Arrival at Destination

+- Site Address of Destination Facility

-3.6.3.4 Waste Management Plan Conclusion
+3.10.4.10 Waste Management Plan Conclusion

 The WMP will be properly adhered to by all staff involved in the project which will be outlined within the induction process for all site personnel.
-The waste hierarchy should always be employed when designing the plan to ensure that the least possible amount of waste is produced during decommissioning.
+The waste hierarchy will always be employed to ensure that the least possible amount of waste is produced during the construction phase.
 Reuse of certain types of construction wastes will cut down on the cost and requirement of raw materials therefore further minimising waste levels.